christorreed/ReeditShipManagement/README.ReferenceGuide.md

 * Autoloading and balancing is enabled by default, but can be disabled in custom data if desired.
 * Autoloading functionality is also present on reactors, forcing fusion fuel up to the quantity configured in custom data.

-In rare cases, some players have reported a condition where RSM seems to remove all ammo from or misload a torpedo launcher after an ammo type change.
+In rare cases, some
+players have reported a condition where RSM seems to remove all ammo from or misload a torpedo launcher after an ammo type change.
 This appears to be caused by a desync condition where you and the server disagree on the ammo type for the given weapon.
 Fix this with a `!fixship` command.

-## Extractor Management
+## ~~Extractor Management~~

-RSM automatically loads your extractor, depending upong your stance...

-* On DX, you probably know fuel tank components are loaded into Extractor blocks to refill your ship tanks (or jerry cans for SG extractors).
-* Each stance can be configured for one of three extractor management options...
-	* **Off**
-		* Extractors are switched off and ignored.
-	* **Autoload Below 10%**
-		* Extractors are switched on.
-		* If your total ship fuel falls below 10%, RSM will automatically top the ship up by loading a fuel tank.
-	* **Keep Ship Tanks Full**
-		* Extractors are switched on.
-		* Once your ship fuel falls below 3x the capacity of one fuel tank (or Jerry Can for SG), RSM will automatically top the ship up by loading a fuel tank.
-	* By default, most stances use fuel tanks to keep ship tanks full.
-* RSM dynamically adjusts the load speed of fuel tanks based on your current fuel level.
+RSM extraction management was removed in v3.0.0 for SDX2.

 ## Inventory Management

-RSM counts inventory for certain items including fuel tanks, fusion fuel canisters, jerry cans and all types of ammo.
+RSM counts inventory for certain items including fusion fuel canisters and all types of ammo.

 RSM measures the counts of all of these items at `Init:ShipName`, and then constantly compares the current counts to populate the Inventory LCD.